tjzel/dashing-board/README.md

 ## Installation

-The project uses llvm19 toolchain for offline compilation.
+The project uses llvm (at least 18 is recommended) toolchain for offline compilation.
 Make sure you have it installed.

 ### Configuring CMake (you only need to do it once)